FriendWorld-Network/UserLog/README.md

 UserLog is a plugin for logging chat messages on your Minecraft server.

-## Problem

-The plugin currently has an issue with slowing down message sending, which needs to be fixed.

 ## Configuration

 UserLog has a configuration file `config.yml` with the following settings: